Partition by Sale in North Carolina Probate Cases: Detailed Answer

 Refusal by one co-tenant does not block partition.
 You can:

-• File a partition action in Superior Court.
-The court compels participation.
+- File a partition action in Superior Court.
+The court can compel the partition process to proceed.

-• Seek temporary relief if refusal causes delays.
-The court can order immediate sale steps.
+- Seek appropriate relief if refusal causes delays.

-The court enforces your right to fair value, regardless of any co-owner’s objections.
-A judge balances interests and directs sale or division.
+The court enforces your right to seek partition, regardless of any co-owner’s objections.
+A judge balances interests and directs sale or division as authorized by law.

 Key Steps for Family Members

-• Follow sale procedures.
-Work with the appointed commissioner on bidding and confirmation.
+- Follow sale procedures.
+Work with the appointed commissioners on sale and confirmation if a sale is ordered.

-• Distribute proceeds.
-Allocate sale net proceeds according to each co-owner’s interest share.
+- Distribute proceeds.
+Allocate net proceeds according to each co-owner’s interest share, subject to costs and any proper adjustments.

 Contact Pierce Law Group